Regain stability, independence, and confidence with compassionate, comprehensive mental health support at First Light Recovery.

 In-Network With Major Insurances

 We specialize in treating a range of mental health conditions, offering personalized, evidence-based care in a supportive community environment.
+Select a category to learn more about how we help.

 Generalized Anxiety, Social Anxiety, Panic Disorder, OCD